beckitrue/VPN-Pritunl/README.md

 Dependencies
 ------------

 This playbook has vault encrypted strings in the group_vars/all file.
-The playbook has to be called with the --vault-password-file option
+The playbook has to be called with the --vault-password-file option or edit /etc/ansible/ansible.cfg file with the password file name.

 Example Playbook
 ----------------

 Run in this order.
 Some steps are still manual.

-    ansible-playbook provision-ec2.yml --vault-password-file </path/vault-password-file>
     ansible-playbook site.yml
     get setupkey from message log
     Use browser https://<ip> and use setup key to login